 Though both men are friends, they are also professional competitors.
 Collins takes pains to point out characters, selections, and whole novels from Dickens that he hates even as he craves the man’s approval.
 Collins frequently shares his work with Dickens, always trying to one-up the other novelist as a means of getting the critical recognition he believes he deserves.
 The interplay is akin to that of the titular characters of Michael Chabon’s The Amazing Adventures of Kavalier and Clay.
 The situation between Collins and Dickens, however, is freighted with personal and professional envy between two grown men trying to achieve financial success and literary immortality.

 The novel takes many sudden turns, includes fantastical elements like ghouls and hypnotic suggestion, and characters become increasingly morbid.
 It is difficult, however, to determine what events actually transpire and what are fabrications of Collins’s vivid imagination or opium inspired hallucinations such as descending into London’s Undertown, struggling with his Doppelganger, or confronting other ghosts that haunt his home.
-This constant questioning of what is real does not wear thin, though, because the reader is kept on edge by it.
+This constant questioning of what is real does not wear thin because the reader is kept on edge by it.

 Collins is also deceitful in his hypocritical criticism of Dickens’s personal and professional life and his callous treatment of his mistresses.
 It is fascinating to watch as he slowly devolves from a clever if envious trickster into a paranoid and deranged misanthrope.
 The collapse of his psyche, along with his other aforementioned traits, is interesting because it not only displays the tragic arc of the character’s trajectory but also it adds another layer of questionability to much of the novel and whether or not the reader can trust Collins and what he reports to the reader.

 Victory for Simmons